 Where can I find more information about health, wellness, and prevention?

 The University of Florida has developed a robust set of FAQs related to this topic.
 They can be found on the UF COVID-19 Update page at this link.

 Am I allowed to travel for university business?

 No, but essential travel can be approved by VP Mitchell.

 President Fuchs’ message on 03/16/19 prohibited non-essential travel until further notice.
 For UF Advancement, this policy includes donor/alumni/volunteer visits, as well as external conferences and/or meetings.
 All Advancement employees should check with their immediate supervisor if they have travel that they deem to be essential.
 All such travel must be approved by Vice President Mitchell before it is booked or undertaken.

 All staff are encouraged to follow new CDC guidelines for personal travel.
 UF Advancement strongly discourages any personal travel.

-Any Advancement employee who embarks on personal travel involving a cruise (to any destination) or any international travel will be required to self-quarantine for a period of 14 days before being allowed to return to work.
+Any Advancement employee who embarks on personal travel involving a cruise (to any destination), any international travel, or domestic travel to an area considered a “hot spot” will be required to self-quarantine for a period of 14 days before being allowed to return to work.
+Hot spots are areas where the number of confirmed cases of COVID-19 per 100,000 residents represents a standard deviation greater than 1.75.
+The U.S. map provided by Johns Hopkins’ Coronavirus Resource Center will be used as the standard source for this information.
 Our Talent Management team will be working with supervisors to ensure that this policy is enforced.